Day 6 of a Year Long Road Trip Along America’s Scenic Byways

 Neal, who was frying fish, cheerfully greeted me, “Park wherever you like.
 Do you like fish, try some.”

-It turns out, they loved VANilla.
+They loved VANilla.
 They wanted to see the top pop up.
-Also apparently, within the 5 minutes of my arrival, they already had 2 bets on me (that I know of).
+Also apparently, within 5 minutes of my arrival, they already had 2 bets on me (that I know of).
 One bet was my age…Missy, the only girl, won.
 The other was if just the front of VANilla’s roof popped up or if the back did too.
 Ray or Gino won (I’m not sure what his name was because they were messing with me).

 While I finished up my fried fish, cole slaw, fries, a tomato and a few banana peppers, I learned Neal owned a trucking line and retired.
 He bought this park from the town in March, and is doing some upgrades including docking an old barge on the river’s edge which he had to petition the government multiple times for the permit.
 He was so persistent despite all the rejections, that the government worker came to deliver the permit personally to meet him.